Love Again After Heartbreak

 If you are struggling to let go of feelings for someone, you might find it helpful to focus on other parts of your life.
 You can spend time on hobbies, spending time with friends, traveling, visiting family, and more.
 Reviving these other parts of your life and investing time in other relationships may help you take your mind off of your ex.

 Even so, you may still have moments of sadness or hurt as you process your breakup.
 You may have sleepless nights, lots of feelings of doubt or loss, or other emotional challenges.
 This is an excellent time to confide in those who you are close to about how you feel.
-They may not be able to completely erase the pain, but their support can be extremely useful in your time of pain and need.
+They may not be able to completely eradicate the pain, but their support can be extremely useful in your time of pain and need.

 Therapy is a personal experience, and not everyone will go into it seeking the same things.
 But, keeping these nine things in mind can ensure that you will get the most out of online therapy, regardless of what your specific goals are.